ALLY-HUB-IO/ally/packages/platform-adapters/discord/README.md

 - Connects to Discord using `DISCORD_BOT_TOKEN` (or an explicit token)
 - Subscribes to message create/update events with the required gateway intents
-- Normalizes raw Discord messages into `@ally/events` schemas:
+- Normalizes raw Discord messages and reactions into `@ally/events` schemas:
   - `DiscordMessageCreated`
   - `DiscordMessageUpdated`
+  - `DiscordReactionEvent` (for both added and removed reactions)
 - Emits event envelopes using your provided `Publisher`
 - Contains no scoring/business logic